Running with Scissors (memoir): Film adaptation

-The film adaptation of Running with Scissors, released in 2006, stars Alec Baldwin, Annette Bening, Brian Cox, Joseph Fiennes, Evan Rachel Wood, Jill Clayburgh, Gwyneth Paltrow and Joseph Cross as Burroughs.
+The film adaptation of Running with Scissors, directed by Ryan Murphy, released in 2006, stars Alec Baldwin, Annette Bening, Brian Cox, Joseph Fiennes, Evan Rachel Wood, Jill Clayburgh, Gwyneth Paltrow and Joseph Cross as Burroughs.
 The plot of the film is focused on the relationship between the mother and the son.

 Legal case

 In 2005, the family of Dr. Rodolph H. Turcotte (1919–2000) of Massachusetts filed suit against Burroughs and his publisher, alleging defamation of character and invasion of privacy.
 They stated that they were the basis for the Finch family portrayed in the book but that Burroughs had fabricated or exaggerated various descriptions of their activities.

 The case was later settled with Sony Pictures Entertainment in October 2006, prior to the release of the film adaptation.
 Burroughs and his publisher, St. Martin's Press, settled with the Turcotte family in August 2007.
 The Turcottes were reportedly seeking damages of $2 million for invasion of privacy, defamation, and emotional distress; the Turcottes alleged Running with Scissors was largely fictional and written in a sensational manner.
 Burroughs defended his work as "entirely accurate", but agreed to call the work a "book" (instead of a "memoir") in the author's note, to alter the acknowledgments page in future editions to recognize the Turcotte family's conflicting memories of described events, and express regret for "any unintentional harm" to the Turcotte family.
 Burroughs felt vindicated by the settlement.
 "I'm not at all sorry that I wrote [the book].
 And you know, the suit settled—it settled in my favor.
 I didn't change a word of the memoir, not one word of it.
 It's still a memoir, it's marketed as a memoir, they've agreed one hundred percent that it is a memoir."

 Future printings of Running with Scissors will contain modified language in the Author's Note and Acknowledgments pages.
 Where the Acknowledgments page had read: "Additionally, I would like to thank each and every member of a certain Massachusetts family for taking me into their home and accepting me as one of their own," the following was substituted: "Additionally, I would like to thank the real-life members of the family portrayed in this book for taking me into their home and accepting me as one of their own.
 I recognize that their memories of the events described in this book are different than my own.
 They are each fine, decent, and hard-working people.
 The book was not intended to hurt the family.
 Both my publisher and I regret any unintentional harm resulting from the publishing and marketing of Running with Scissors."

 In addition, on the Author's Note page—but, as the family agreed, nowhere else—the word "book" replaced the word "memoir."
 The work is still described as a memoir on the cover, title page and elsewhere.